 There was an atmosphere of friendliness in the centre.
-One of the residents had recently celebrated their birthday in the centre with a party, which was coordinated by the centre's two social event officers.
-It was reported that friends from other designated centres had attended for a football match and party food which was greatly enjoyed by all.
-Upcoming events planned included a party for pancake Tuesday, work shop in a local garden centre for St Patrick's day and a planting party for the start of spring, with friends invited to plant seeds in the garden.
 Positive word affirmations and quotes were painted on walls throughout the centre and on the staff office door.
 Information on residents rights were displayed in each of the resident's bedrooms.
-One of the resident was supported and encouraged to buy food products of their choosing and to prepare meals from their country of origin.
-Some common words and phrases from this residents native language had been translated and were on display on the kitchen notice board.
+One of the residents had a different cultural background and ethnicity.
+There was evidence that this resident was supported and encouraged to buy food products of their choosing and to prepare meals from their country of origin.
+Some common words and phrases from this residents native language had been translated and were available for the staff and resident to access.

 Residents were supported to engage in meaningful activities on an individual basis.
-On the day of inspection, each of the residents went out for planned activities with their assigned staff members.
-Four of the five residents were engaged in a day service operated by the provider.
-At other times an individualised service was provided for each of the residents.
+Each of the residents were engaged in a formal day service for a number of days each week.
 Weekly activity schedules were in place which included involvement in two different social clubs and a special Olympics group.
-Examples of activities that residents enjoyed included, recycling, arts and crafts, swimming, cycling, golf, baking, church visits, bowling, gym work, nature walks, flower arranging, board games, gardening and dining out.
-A number of the residents had secured work experience in local businesses.
-One of the residents was planning a family holiday abroad and had recently learned to swim in preparation for the trip.
-A number of the residents were involved in the local tidy towns committee and were completing work experience in local businesses.
-In line with national guidance regarding COVID-19, the centre had eased all restrictions which had impacted the residents access to certain activities in the community.
-It was reported that the residents had coped well with the COVID- 19 restrictions on community activities whilst they were in place.
-However, now were re-engaging well in a range of community activities and events.
-The centre had three cars in total which were used by staff to drive residents to various activities and outings.
+A number of the residents were members of a local leisure centre.
+Examples of activities that residents enjoyed included, arts and crafts, swimming, walks, cycling, baking, flower arranging, church visits, bowling, gym work, nature walks, flower arranging, board games, gardening and dining out.
+A number of the residents had secured work experience in local businesses and one of the residents had paid employment on a part time basis in a local business which staff supported.
+A number of the residents were involved in the local tidy towns committee.
+Overall, residents engaged well in a range of community activities and events, although a small number of residents were reluctant.
+The centre had four cars in total which were used by staff to drive residents to various activities and outings.

-There was one staff vacancy at the time of inspection.
-However, the hours were being filled by the staff team and on occasions regular relief staff.
+The full complement of staff were in place at the time of inspection.
 The majority of the staff team had been working in the centre for a prolonged period.
 This meant that there was consistency of care for each of the residents and enabled relationships between the residents and staff to be maintained.
 The inspector noted that the resident's needs and preferences were well known to staff met with, and the person in charge on the day of this inspection.